eccentricOrange/scholarships-scraping/README.md

 ## Expected website structure and pre-requisites:
 * There are several pages of **lists** on the website.
 These are numbered and the number can be written inside a URL.
 *   Each **scholarship** in the list can provide you a name and a link.
 *   Following the link will take you to a **page** with more details about that specific scholarship.
 *   All this data must be directly embedded in the HTML (and not downloaded through JavaScript, for instance).
 This does appear to be the common case, thankfully.
 *   You'll need to know how to use the [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/doc/) Python module (in addition to knowing Python scripting, of course).
 *   A recent Python 3, and all Python dependencies (listed in [requirements file](./requirements.txt)), must be installed.
+    ```shell
+    $ python -m pip install -r requirements.txt
+    ```

 ## How this program works
 1. Use [`aiohttp`](https://docs.aiohttp.org/) to download the content of each page of lists.